FRITZ!Box 6810 LTE Service - Knowledge Base

 The Internet Protocol version 6 (IPv6) is the successor to IPv4, which is currently the most common protocol for the communication between computers on the Internet and in the local network (LAN).
 Over the course of the coming years, Internet communication will experience a seamless transition.
 This means that during a transition phase, both protocols will be used in parallel.

-In order to use IPv6, you will have to configure this new Internet protocol in the FRITZ!Box as well as the network devices (for example computers, network printers, game consoles) in the home network.
+In order to use IPv6, you will have to configure this new Internet protocol in the FRITZ!Box as well as on the computers, smartphones, and other devices connected to it.

 Note:The FRITZ!Box allows the use of IPv6 and IPv4 at the same time (dual stack principle).
 This means that all functions of the FRITZ!Box remain available even after setting up IPv6.

-- Configure the network device (for example computer, network printer, game console) for use with IPv6.
+- Configure the devices connected to the FRITZ!Box for use with IPv6.

 2 Setting up a IPv6 connection in the FRITZ!Box